atlantistechnology/sdt/README.md

 versions of SDT-supported programming languages, you will need to install those within the workflow.

+Since this is a GH Action for the `sdt` repo itself, we build the underlying tool(s) in the workflow.
+For an unrelated repository, you should simply follow the installation instructions, as you would for installation to a local development workstation, and include those steps in the YAML file.

 ```yaml
 name: Semantic Diff Tool analysis in PR comment